As an Amazon Associate I earn from qualifying purchases.

 I grew up in New Jersey, where spaghetti and meatballs is on someone’s table 365 days a year, and everyone has his own version: Vermicelli instead of spaghetti.
 Pecorino cheese.
 No, Parmesan.

 But these are not traditional Italian meatballs.
 They are Greek meatballs, and there is a difference, as you will soon see.
-And, since I no longer buy meat, these meatballs are made from venison.
-Pork, lamb, chicken or really any ground meat will work fine.
+I make my keftedes with venison, but pork, lamb, beef or really any ground meat will work fine.

 What makes these Greek?
-They use bulgur wheat instead of bread.
+I use bulgur wheat instead of bread.
 If you’ve ever had tabbouleh, you’ve had bulgur.
 I like bulgur, its coarse earthiness compliments the venison.
 Using it changes the texture of the meatballs, making them firmer and a little meatier-tasting than those with bread.
 No bulgur on hand?
-OK, use bread crumbs.
+Use breadcrumbs.

 Are they are light as a perfect Italian meatball?
 No, but they are not supposed to be.
 These are substantial meatballs, flavored with lots of garlic, parsley and oregano.
 Mint is an excellent substitution for the oregano if you prefer.